jamesmorgan/docs/userDocumentation/quickStart.md

 # Quick Start
 Like [web3.js](https://web3js.readthedocs.io/), the Connext client is a collection of libraries that allow you to interact with a local or remote Connext node.

-We will connect to the Connext Rinkeby node hosted at `https://rinkeby.node.connext.network/api/node` using the Connext client.
-If you don't have Rinkeby ETH, we recommend you get some from a [faucet](https://faucet.rinkeby.io/) before continuing with this guide.
+We will connect to the Connext Rinkeby node hosted at `https://indra-v2.connext.network/api/` using the Connext client.
+If you don't have any Rinkeby ETH, we recommend you get some from a [faucet](https://faucet.rinkeby.io/) before continuing with this guide.

 ## Installation
 Installing the client is simple.
 In your project root,